rdamashek/Generativeprocess/README.md

 #### Setting up automatic backups
-- In the left hand ribbon select "Settings" > "Community Plugins"
+- In the left hand ribbon select "Settings" and then click the header "Community Plugins"
 - Turn off safe mode
 - Click the "browse" button
 - Search for "Obsidian Git"
 - Click Install
-- Exit back to "settings" home page
+- Exit back a step to the "settings" home page (or just enter the settings page again)
-- At the bottom of the left hand menue you'll find a header
+- At the bottom of the left hand menu you'll find a page called "Community plugins"
+-

 - In the community plugins tab scroll down and click the switch to turn on "Obsidian git"
 - Set preferences in the plugins settings